zouloux/grunt-minimal-config/README.md

 };
 ```

-`src` is a default glob path so can also target folder like so : `grunt-configs/*.js`.
+`src` is a glob path, it can target folder like so : `grunt-configs/*.js`.
-We advice to use `Gruntfile-*.js` for more readability.
+But we advice to use `Gruntfile-*.js` for more readability in your file system.

+Important : `grunt.loadNpmTasks` needs to be after `minimalConfig` configuration.

 ### Sub-config file